shadowPunch/P2P-file-transfer/README.md

 Direct browser-to-browser file transfer, within same device.

 UPDATE 1 -- implemented ngrok tunnelling to allow for interdevice, inter network transfer.
-However, doesnt work if the network firewall blocks p2p
+However, doesnt work if the network firewall blocks p2p.
+UPDATE 2 -- large file transfer enabled with direct to disk writing using OPFS, and routed it to downloads folder.
+Added pausability and auto reconnection.
+Also improved UI and removed misleading keys.

 ## Project structure